Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 N/A

-Hybrid work is now standard across Canadian enterprises — from Toronto to Vancouver, companies operate with employees splitting time between office and home.
-This flexibility has become a competitive advantage for talent retention, but it has fundamentally changed cybersecurity risk.
-Unlike the emergency remote setups of 2020, today’s hybrid environments demand mature security controls that adapt to distributed workforces, unmanaged home networks, and the expanded attack surface that comes with multiple endpoints in multiple locations.
+Hybrid work isn’t going away.
+From Toronto to Vancouver, Canadian businesses now operate with employees splitting time between office and home—and that flexibility has become a competitive advantage for talent retention.
+But it’s also fundamentally changed cybersecurity risk.
+Unlike the emergency remote setups of 2020, today’s hybrid environments demand mature security controls that adapt to distributed workforces, unmanaged home networks, and the expanded attack surface that comes with endpoints scattered across the country.

 KEY TAKEAWAYS

 • VPN + MFA + EDR on every device is the minimum remote work security stack.
-Add email security and security awareness training.
+Layer in email security and security awareness training.

-• A remote work security policy isn’t optional – it defines what devices can access what data and how.
+• A remote work security policy isn’t optional—it defines what devices can access what data and how.
+According to CIRA’s 2025 survey, 43% of Canadian organizations were targeted by cyberattacks.

 6-layer remote work security stack: MFA, VPN, EDR, email security, training, BYOD policy